MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ### [Network](#tab/network)

-It is possible that the IP addresses allocated to Azure Stack HCI may already be active on the network.
+It is possible that the IP addresses allocated to Azure Local may already be active on the network.
 The network validator validates your network infrastructure for valid IP ranges reserved for deployment.
 It attempts to ping and connect to WinRM and SSH ports to ensure there's no active host using the IP address from the reserved IP range.

-You provide the network IP range reserved for Azure Stack HCI deployment as part of the answer file JSON, which you can use during network validation.
+You provide the network IP range reserved for Azure Local deployment as part of the answer file JSON, which you can use during network validation.
 Or, you can manually provide the starting and ending IP addresses when running the validator cmdlet.

 ### Run the network validator

-To run the network validator locally on the Azure Stack HCI server node, the workstation, or the staging server with the answer file, follow these steps.
+To run the network validator locally on the Azure Local machine node, the workstation, or the staging server with the answer file, follow these steps.

 1. Run one of the following cmdlets: